Skip to main content

 • Background and interests

-Lavern Bourne has a Medical Laboratory Technology diploma from the University of Technology in Kingston, Jamaica and the Michener Institute for Applied Science in Toronto, Ontario, and Bachelor of Health Services Management degree from Ryerson University in Toronto, Ontario.
-She is currently working towards completing a Master of Health Sciences in Community Health degree at the University of Ontario Institute of Technology.
+Lavern Bourne has a Medical Laboratory Technology diploma from the University of Technology in Kingston, Jamaica, and the Michener Institute for Applied Science in Toronto, Ontario, and a Bachelor of Health Services Management degree from Ryerson University in Toronto, Ontario.
+She has a Master of Health Sciences in Community Health degree from Ontario Tech University.
 Her thesis is entitled Approaches to Accountability in the Medical Laboratory Sector.
+Supervisor Dr. Brenda Gamble.
+She has a PhD in Public Health from Walden University.
+Her Doctoral Thesis Topic: Strengthening Mental Health Awareness of University Students Using an Online Training Module.
+Supervisor: Dr. Michael Dunn

 • Courses taught